 Dr. Morris is the Medical Director of the University of Utah Burn Center and immediate past director of the Trauma Center for over 15 years during which time he guided the center to become the first Level One Trauma Center in the intermountain West and was appointed president of the Utah State Committee on Trauma and the chair of the Utah State Tra...
 Read More

-Lee Moss, MS, APRN, ANP-C, FNP-BC, CWS is a Nurse Practitioner at the University of Utah Burn Outpatient Clinic.
+Lee Moss, MS, APRN, ANP-C, FNP-BC, CWS, FAANP is a Nurse Practitioner at the University of Utah Burn Outpatient Clinic.
 He provides comprehensive treatment for all types of burn injuries, frostbite, and other acute and chronic wounds.
-He provides follow up care for patients who have been recently discharged from the Burn Trauma Intense Care Unit.
-He beg...
+He provides outpatient wound care and follow up care for patients who have been recently discharged from the Burn T...
 Read More